Osteoarthritis at the base of the thumb

-Trapeziometacarpal osteoarthritis (TMC OA) is, also known as osteoarthritis at the base of the thumb, thumb carpometacarpal osteoarthritis, basilar (or basal) joint arthritis, or as rhizarthrosis.
-This joint is formed by the trapezium bone of the wrist and the metacarpal bone of the thumb.
-This is one of the joints where most humans develop osteoarthritis with age.
-Osteoarthritis is age-related loss of the smooth surface of the bone where it moves against another bone (cartilage of the joint).
-In reaction of this process the joint bones thicken at the surface, resulting in subchondral sclerosis.
-Also, bony outgrowths, called osteophytes, are formed at the joint margins.
+Osteoarthritis at the base of the thumb, also known as thumb carpometacarpal osteoarthritis (TMC OA).

 The main symptom is pain, particularly with gripping and pinching.
 This pain is often described as weakness, but true weakness is not a part of this disease.
 People may also note a change in shape of the thumb.

-Some people choose surgery, but most people find they can accommodate trapeziometacarpal arthrthis.
+The joint is formed by the trapezium bone of the wrist and the metacarpal bone of the thumb.
+This is one of the joints where most develop osteoarthritis with age.
+Osteoarthritis is age-related loss of the smooth surface of the bone where it moves against another bone (cartilage of the joint).
+In reaction to the loss of cartilage, the bones thicken at the joint surface, resulting in subchondral sclerosis.
+Also, bony outgrowths, called osteophytes (also known as "bone spurs"), are formed at the joint margins.

+Most manage with conservative treatment, though occasionally surgery is carried out.

 Signs and symptoms

 The symptom that brings people with TMC OA to the doctor is pain.
 Pain is typically experienced with gripping and pinching.
-People experience pain may describe it as weakness.
+People experiencing pain may describe it as weakness.

-There may be fullness at the TMC joint.
+There may be enlargement at the TMC joint.
 This area may be tender, meaning it is painful when pressed.
 There may also be hyperextension of the metacarpophalangeal joint.
-The thumb metacarpal deviates the middle of the hand (adduction).
+The thumb metacarpal deviates towards the middle of the hand (adduction).
 Also a grinding sound, known as crepitus, can be heard when the TMC joint is moved, more so when axial pressure is applied.

-Etiology and Epidemiology
+Cause

 TMC OA is an expected part of aging in men and women equally.
-A population-based study of radiographic signs of pathophysiology in 3595 people assessed in a research-related comprehensive health examination found no association with physical workload.
+A population-based study of radiographic signs of pathophysiology in 3,595 people assessed in a research-related comprehensive health examination found no association with physical workload.
 A study of people seeing a hand specialist for symptoms unrelated to TMC OA demonstrated no relationship of radiographic TMC OA to hand activity.

 Studies that compare people presenting with TMC symptoms to people without symptoms are sometimes interpreted as indicating that activities can contribute to the development of TMC OA.
 A more accurate conclusion may be that hand use is associated with seeking care for symptoms related to TMC OA.
 Ligamentous laxity is often associated with TMC OA, but this is based on rationale rather than experimental evidence.
 Obesity may be related to TMC OA.

-Anatomy
+Pathophysiology

 The TMC joint is a synovial joint between the trapezium bone of the wrist and the metacarpal bone at the base of the thumb.
 This joint is a so-called saddle joint (articulatio sellaris), unlike the CMC joints of the other four fingers which are ellipsoid joints.
 This means that the surfaces of the TMC joint are both concave and convex.

 This shape provides the TMC joint a wide range of motion.
 Movements include: